Boston Harbor Sunset

 • Bruins (ice hockey)

 If you’re a true sports enthusiast, you’ll love the fact that there are also numerous college teams in the above sports, with die-hard fan bases in the city.
 Not to mention that there are many spots around town where you can enjoy a game in a laid-back atmosphere.
+On top of that, if you want to participate, you’ll have a variety of sports teams and clubs to choose from, as Bostonians don’t just root for their team — they also play.
+Some of the most popular options you’ll find include ice hockey, running, and soccer.

 Fenway Park stadium

-Bostonians take sports seriously.
+Bostonians take sports seriously

 The Unstable Climate of the City on the Hill